Elizabeth, New Jersey: Downtown / Elizabethport

 Downtown / E-Port (a.k.a.
-The Port and Elizabethport) is the oldest neighborhood and perhaps the most diverse place in Elizabeth.
+The Port and Elizabethport) is the oldest neighborhood in Elizabeth.
 It consists of a collection of old world Elizabethan, new American colonial-style houses and apartment buildings that stretch east of 7th Street to its shores.
 The name is derived from its dependence on businesses catering to seagoing ventures.
 It was a thriving center of commerce between the 1660s through the middle of the 20th century.
 This area has had a great deal of improvement since 2000.
 Many homes have been renovated or been replaced with new, more ornate structures.
 Federal housing projects that stood for decades along First Street have been demolished and replaced with low to moderate income housing.
 The waterfront is home to new town homes and two-family homes (duplexes).

-The area was once three distinct neighborhoods: Buckeye, Diamondville and New Mexico.
+The area was once three distinct neighborhoods: Buckeye, Diamondville, and New Mexico.
 It was the US home of the Singer Manufacturing Company, makers of Singer sewing machines, which constructed a 1400000 sqft facility on a 32 acres site in 1873.
 Shortly after it opened, the factory manufactured the majority of all sewing machines worldwide.
 With 6,000 employees working there in the 1870s, it employed the largest number of workers at a single facility in 1873.
 The company moved out of Elizabeth in 1982.

 Elizabeth Marina, which was once filled with trash and debris along its walkway, was also restored.
 It is the site of year-round celebrations from a Hispanic festival in late spring to the lighting of a Christmas tree in winter.
 Living conditions in this area continue to improve year after year.
 Historically, there were immigrant communities centered around Christian churches.
 The Slavic community was centered by Sts.
 Peter and Paul Byzantine, the Lithuanian community attended Sts.
 Peter and Paul Roman Catholic and the Polish community attended St. Adalbert Roman Catholic Church which still stands.
 St. Patrick Church, originally Irish, dominates the 'Port; the cornerstone for the second and current building was laid in 1887.

 Elmora and The West End

 Elmora is a middle/working-class neighborhood in the western part of Elizabeth.
-The main thoroughfare, Elmora Avenue, boasts some of the best restaurants, shops and boutiques.
-A few of the city's most luxurious high-rise building complexes, affording views of the New York skyline, dot the edge of this neighborhood and are convenient to the Midtown NJ Transit Train Station.
-The neighborhood area forms a "V" from its approximate borders of the Central RR tracks to Rahway Avenue.
+The main thoroughfare, Elmora Avenue, offers restaurants, shops and boutiques.
+Several high-rise building complexes, affording views of the New York City skyline, dot the edge of this neighborhood and are accessible to the Elizabeth station.
+The neighborhood area forms a "V" from its approximate borders of the Central Railroad tracks to Rahway Avenue.

-Modern Orthodox community in Elmora
+Elmora's modern Orthodox community

 The Elmora section of Elizabeth is home to a large Modern Orthodox community.
 The Jewish Educational Center of Elizabeth was founded in 1941 by a Latvian-born rabbi, Pinchas Mordechai Teitz, who arrived to lecture in to the city's then-small Orthodox community in the 1930s.